 Slow — strategy extraction.
 After enough trajectories accumulate for a given problem type, the system analyzes patterns across successful and failed runs, then generates new reusable strategies.
 These aren't generic advice like "plan before coding" — they're concrete tactics extracted from what actually worked, like "compute each intermediate result in a separate variable, print it to verify correctness, then use it in the next step."

-The selection mechanism is epsilon-greedy: 90% of the time it picks the highest-scoring strategy for the current problem type, 10% of the time it explores a random one.
+Selection is epsilon-greedy.
+90% of the time the system picks the highest-scoring strategy for the current problem type; 10% of the time it explores a random one.
 Strategies that consistently underperform get deactivated automatically.

 mem = MemRLM(